oqolarte/oblong/content/project/mercipod.md

 [^ipod-classic]: iPod Classic, 6th Generation ("7th gen" in some sites), 2nd revision, 160 GB capacity, Model No. A1238.
 For more info on iPods, [check the wikipedia about it](https://en.wikipedia.org/wiki/IPod_Classic).
-[^arawseekers]: We like to call ourselves [Araw Seekers](https://arawseekers.github.io).
-You're welcome to go over there and read.
 [^metal-clips]: One would notice the absence of screws with which to open the device.
 Instead, there are metal clips on the inside all around the edge.
 Without prior knowledge, one would think that the iPod was not designed to be maintained, and one would be right in thinking so.